atolz/unsplash-clone-vue/README.md

-# Frontend Test Cowrywise
+# Unsplash Clone

-[Unsplash clone](https://unsplash-clone-vue.vercel.app/) built with Vite + Vue 3(Composition API), SCSS,
+[Unsplash clone](https://unsplash-clone-vue.vercel.app/) built with Vite, Vue 3 (Composition API), and SCSS.

+### Run Locally

+To start the app in development mode, use:

 ```bash
 npm run dev
 ```

-## Features
+### Features

-- search photos +(loading, result, clear, research, image overlay for readability)
+- Photo Search: Includes loading indicators, result clearing, re-search, and an overlay effect for better readability.

+- Infinite Scrolling: Loads additional images as you scroll to the bottom.

-- grid to present photos from the API, the first row containing the photos overlap the backdrop behind the search bar.
+- Photo Grid Layout: Displays photos with a custom grid where the first row overlaps the search bar backdrop.

-- modal view (small downloaded image shown as fallback before higher quality one is downloaded with sensible accessibility)
-- mobile responsive (js + css)
-- Load more images on scroll end
+- Modal View: Opens photos in a modal with a low-resolution preview that upgrades to a higher-quality image once loaded (optimized for accessibility).

+- Responsive Design: Fully responsive on mobile, with adaptive behaviors using JavaScript and CSS.

-- base font size is 62.5% (1rem = 10px) for sizing workflow
+- Font Size Optimization: Base font size set to 62.5% (1rem = 10px) for consistent sizing workflow.

-## Algorithm
+### Algorithm

-- getMinHeightColumnDistribution: Algorithm that takes in an array of photos and distributes into columns sections in such a way that the height difference is minimal visually.
-  This uses the aspect ratio (widht/height) from the unsplash api for calculation
+- `getMinHeightDistribution`: Distributes photos into columns to minimize height differences visually, using aspect ratio data from the Unsplash API for calculation.

-## Composables
+### Composables

 `useFetch()`
 `useMedia()`
 `useInView()`

-## Libraries and APIs
+### Libraries and APIs

 - Radix UI: handles the accessible modal.
 - Axios: Data fetching
-- Intersection Observer
+- Intersection Observer: Enables efficient scroll-based image loading.

-## Font
+### Font

-Googles Plus+Jakarta+Sans font.
-Closest match to the ui that could be found

-## Considerations, observations, todos

-- An easier way to handle the column layouts would be to implement a custom masonry layout as css masonry layout is not widely supported
+Uses Google's Plus Jakarta Sans, chosen for its close match to the intended UI aesthetic.

+### Notes & Future Improvements

+- A custom masonry layout could better handle column arrangements, though CSS masonry layout lacks broad support currently.